luickk/MlAstConcurrencyAnalyser/README.md

 ## Tools for Instrumentation/ Interception, AST analysis

-Since the approach of this project to generate a proper dataset for the Ml model is a mix of run and compiletime data, both AST code and runtime information need to be combined into one graph.
+Since the approach of this project to generate a proper learning environment for the Ml model is a mix of run and compiletime data, both AST code and runtime information need to be combined into one graph.
 For AST parsing and analysis, LLVM offers libclang which is really handy and covers all requirements.

 In order to generate a somewhat complete graph, we need the memory access information, which can only be read through memory instrumentation.